-- What is meant by using evidence from sources to write an informative/explanatory piece or construct a written argument/opinion, and will be able to explain why doing these tasks is important for career and college readiness - How to identify the characteristics of informative/explanatory and argument writing in the 6-8 grade band - Understand the difference between argument and persuasive writing - Analyze student informative/explanatory and argument writing pieces to identify the Standards represented in each written piece - Participants will reflect on the strategies they can use for writing information text from sources to classroom practice
+- What is meant by using evidence from sources to write an informational piece or construct a written argument and will be able to explain why doing these tasks is important for career and college readiness. - The textual characteristics of informative/explanatory and opinion-based writing. - Best practices for using textual evidence in argumentative writing.